MIRUDHULA-DHANARAJ/Enterprise-RAG-Chatbot/README.md

 B.Tech Artificial Intelligence and Data Science

-Interested in Data Science, Machine Learning, Generative AI, and Intelligent Information Retrieval Systems.
+Aspiring Data Scientist with interests in Generative AI, Information Retrieval, Machine Learning, and Intelligent Knowledge Systems.

 ---

-## ⭐ If you found this project useful, consider giving it a star!
+⭐ If you found this project useful, consider starring the repository.